-Commentary Core Policy WCS4 deals with the residual waste that cannot be re-used, recycled or composted.
+Core Policy WCS4 - Other Recovery (including energy recovery) Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS4 deals with the residual waste that cannot reasonably be re-used, recycled or composted.
 It identifies four sites suitable for waste recovery and sets out the criteria against which speculative proposals will be considered.
-The provision of waste recovery facilities will help to divert municipal and commercial waste, the majority of which is currently sent to landfill.
-The generic nature of the policy is such that it will have a positive impact across all groups including in particular the diversion of waste from landfill.
-Whilst there will be a potential impact on any person or organisation living or located near a proposed waste recovery facility this will not be specific to any particular group under the different equality strands.
-Core Policy WCS5 - Waste Water Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS5 deals with the provision of waste water infrastructure.
+The provision of waste recovery facilities will help to divert municipal and commercial waste from landfill.
+The generic nature of the policy is such that it will have a positive impact across all groups including in particular the diversion of waste from landfill and the potential generation of energy.
+Whilst there could be a potential impact on any person or organisation living or located near a proposed waste recovery facility this will not be specific to any particular group under the different equality strands.
+A minor change has been made to Core Policy WCS4 which now refers to development coming forward on permitted/allocated employment land more generally rather than specifically on B2 general industrial land however this has no direct impact in terms of equality.

+Core Policy WCS5 - Waste Water Age Disability Gender (including trans- gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS5 deals with the provision of waste water infrastructure.
 The policy provides the criteria against which proposals for new or expanded waste water treatment facilities will be considered.
 Particular support will be given to any appropriate proposals that involve the development and utilisation of Anaerobic Digestion (AD) in order to provide heat and/or power.
 The generic nature of the policy is such that it will have a positive impact across all groups including the provision of adequate waste water infrastructure to cope with future growth.
 Whilst there will be a potential impact on any person or organisation living or located near a proposed new or expanded waste water treatment facility this will not be specific to any particular group under the different equality strands.
+A minor change is proposed to Core Policy WCS5 which now refers to development having to be consistent with the objectives of the Water Framework Directive (WFD) however this is not considered to have any impact in terms of equality considerations.